-IPART’s review of the rate peg will look at population growth in rural and regional NSW, as well as across Sydney.
-In our Issues Paper, IPART will explore a number of key issues, including:
+IPART’s review of the rate peg is looking at population growth in rural and regional NSW, as well as Sydney and other metropolitan areas.

-IPART is seeking feedback on the issues to be explored through the review until 3 May 2021.
-The Issues Paper can be found here.
+IPART is seeking feedback on the Draft Report until 6 August 2021.
+The Draft Report can be found here.

 For media enquiries, please contact Adrian Flood by email to email@example.com or by phone on 0427 105 865.